dvln/out/README.md

 out.Issueln, out.Issuef, out.Errorln, out.Errorf, out.Fatal, out.Fatalf, etc.
-Combine this with independent control of prefixes, flags for time/date and file/line#, output thresholds and clean indenting and prefixing for multi-line messages as well as for non-newline terminated messages.
+Combine this with independent control of prefixes, flags for time/date and file/line#, output thresholds and clean indenting and prefixing for multi-line messages as well as for non-newline terminated messages... and you have a package that might be of some use.

-This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package... but upon further use I found 'log' to be too limiting and so built everything in using io.Writer's directly.
-Features:
+This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package... but upon further use I found 'log' to be too limiting in how it formats output and jww to be a bit too restrictive in pushing to both output streams with different threshold levels and flag-based add-on fields.
+With this in mind this package builds everything on using io.Writer's directly.
+Overview:

 1. Ready for basic screen output immediately
 2. Trivial to "turn on" logging to a for a temp or named log file